Tucker Tensor Train Taylor Series: Riemannian Jacobian

 \subsection{Riemannian Jacobian for gauged representations}

-The inputs to $J$ and outputs from $J^T$ are tangent vectors to the manifold of fixed rank Tucker tensor trains (T3 manifold).
-Explicitly forming or storing full tangent vectors $\vb{v}$ is computationally infeasible due to their size.
-Instead, we represent tangent vectors implicitly through their representations by gauged variations $\delta \tuple{V} = ((\delta \vb{U}_i)_{i=1}^d, (\delta \vb{G}_i)_{i=1}^d)$.
-For details on the T3 manifold, representation of tangent vectors by gauged variations, and procedures to perform linear algebra with these representations, see \appref{sec:tensor_train_manifold}.
+The inputs to $J$ and outputs from $J^T$ are tangent vectors to the manifold of fixed-rank Tucker tensor trains (T3 manifold), which are too large to form or store explicitly.
+We therefore represent a tangent vector $\vb{v}$ implicitly by its gauged variations $\delta \tuple{V} = ((\delta \vb{U}_i)_{i=1}^d, (\delta \vb{G}_i)_{i=1}^d)$; see \appref{sec:tensor_train_manifold} for the T3 manifold, this representation, and the associated linear algebra.